-Dogs of all shapes, sizes and ages require different diets to ensure they stay healthy and strong; this is especially true of puppies who have a lot of growing to do in their first 12 to 18 months (if you’d like more advice on what to feed your puppy click here).
+Dogs of all shapes, sizes and ages require different diets to ensure they stay healthy and strong; this is especially true of puppies who have a lot of growing to do in their first 12 to 18 months.
 For instance, whilst puppies need more protein to feed their growing muscles, an imbalance between protein and other nutrients can negatively affect their growth and development.

 Whilst owners have traditionally had to choose between feeding their puppy wet food or dry food, now there is also the option of grain-free food.
-While it is no coincidence that this trend appeared around the same time humans started asking for grain-free and gluten-free diets, grain-free can be the right choice for some puppies.
+Whilst it’s no coincidence that this trend appeared around the same time humans started asking for grain-free and gluten-free diets, grain-free can nevertheless be the right choice for some puppies.

 Can dogs digest grains?

 The argument against grains in puppy food stems from the idea that our pets’ ancestors never used to eat grains, so it was thought that dogs don’t naturally eat them and aren’t capable of digesting them.

 Dogs have adapted to be able to eat grains in their diet now – that’s what eating scraps off our tables for a few thousand years will do!
 Grains provide valuable energy to a growing puppy.
 Of course, whether with or without grains, it is essential to feed your puppy food which is carefully formulated to their life stage so they are getting the right amount of essential nutrients.